 Some people walk in and seem comfortably at home—as though events like this are old hat for them.
-Others have told me it was their first clothing swap, and still others have said it was their first time being in one place with so many other trans folks.
-The internet has revolutionized the ways in which those of us who don’t often see ourselves reflected in mainstream society and the media are able to find one another, form communities of shared interest and make new friends, but there is nothing like gathering in real life and seeing so many people who share similar experiences in the world.
+Others have told me it was their first clothing swap, and still others have said it was their first time being in one place with so many other trans and gender-expansive folks.
+The internet has revolutionized the ways in which those of us who don’t often see ourselves reflected in mainstream society and the media are able to find one another, form communities of shared interest and make new friends—but there is nothing like gathering in person, in real life and seeing so many people who share similar experiences in the world.

 Community Resilience Through Self-Reliance

-While straight cis allies are allowed to drop off clothing, all volunteers and attendees are members of the LGBTQIA+ community (as well as the parents of children who aren’t able to come by themselves).
-There is power in coming together to keep clothing in the community via a community-run event.
+While straight, cisgender allies are allowed to drop off clothing, all volunteers and attendees are members of the LGBTQIA+ community, as well as the parents of young people who aren’t able to come by themselves.
+There is power in gathering together to keep clothing in the community via an all-volunteer community event.
 I have had people tell me that the swap is where they get nearly all their clothing now, and this is one reason we do it quarterly—so that our community can get an infusion of fresh, fabulous fashion for each new season.

 I don’t need to go into the sobering statistics of unemployment rates and income disparity for trans and gender-expansive folks—with harsher realities of course for those with multiple marginalized identities.
 For many in our community, clothing we feel good in is never a casual impulse buy.
 First, because we can’t afford for it to be, and second, because most of the clothing out there is often not made with us in mind.
-That being the case, it feels particularly important and gratifying to be able to keep the gems we have found in the community, shared with our trans and queer siblings at no cost.
+That being the case, it feels particularly important and gratifying to be able to keep the gems we have found in the community, joyfully shared with our friends, comrades and chosen family at no cost.

 Limiting Environmental Impact